-Sudden and severe pain in the lower abdomen
+- Sudden and severe pain in the lower abdomen

-Nausea or vomiting
+- Nausea or vomiting

-Ovarian torsion typically occurs when there is some kind of ovarian instability.
-Masses on the ovary, for example, make the organ disproportionate and vulnerable to torsion.
-However, it is important to understand that ovarian torsion is relatively rare.
+Ovarian torsion occurs when ovarian instability occurs.
+For example, masses on the ovary make the organ disproportionate and vulnerable to torsion.
+However, it’s important to understand that ovarian torsion is relatively rare.
 Studies have shown that it accounts for less than three percent of gynecologic complaints.
-The risk factors for this condition include:

-Undergoing fertility treatment, such as IVF
+- Undergoing fertility treatment, such as IVF

-Having polycystic ovarian syndrome
+- Having polycystic ovarian syndrome

-Having undergone tubal ligation
+- Having undergone tubal ligation

-Having a long ovarian ligament
+- Having a long ovarian ligament

 Ovarian torsion is usually treated with laparoscopic surgery.
 During this minimally invasive procedure, a small incision is made at the abdomen.
 A laparoscope (an instrument with a small lighted camera at the end) is inserted.
 The laparoscope transmits images onto a screen, which guides the surgeon in addressing the torsion.